Professional voicemail messages for German public holidays

 - Best practices of a professional voicemail message

-Use 12 scripts for your voicemail greeting to record a professional message for each german public national or regional holiday.
-Find out the dates of bank holidays in Germany including the special regional non-working days.
+Use 12 scripts for your voicemail greeting to record a professional message for each German public national or regional holiday.
+Find out the dates of Germany’s bank holidays, including the special regional non-working days.

 Introduction to German public holidays

 As we already mentioned, if you are doing business in Germany, you should be aware of different local holidays that require changes to your business hours which concern your clients and partners.
 Each year nine official holidays are celebrated nationwide.
 Additionally, the local authorities of some regions have set more dates as official non-working days.
 So, depending on your location (your Bundesland), you may end up with 13 days of German public holidays that require you to have activated your business voicemail service.

 Multiple German bank holidays are religious and date back many years or even centuries.
 The so-called Day of German Unity is a relatively new holiday on 3 October.
 It celebrates the anniversary of the German Reunification, which took place in 1990.
 The Day of German Unity is the only holiday determined on the government level.
 Federal state authorities set the other holidays.
 Most companies close during German public national or regional holidays or work with reduced open hours.
 Below we have listed all the important dates you should mark in your calendar to set your voicemail message with accurate information.

 • 1 January – New Year’s holiday (Neujahrstag).